Creating a Startup Growth Strategy: Steps & Tools

 If your startup is product-based, you can include prototyping tools into your toolset.
 Indigo.Design is appropriate for prototyping in the MVP stage and getting built-in UI packs, design libraries, user testing, app building, and code generation.

 All-In-One Tools for Startup Growth Hacking

-Slingshot is an all-in-one digital workspace that can solve multiple needs for your startup and drive it forward with lightning speed.
+Slingshot is an all-in-one digital workspace that can solve multiple needs in your growth hacking process and drive it forward with lightning speed.
 It is the solution that can help your startup evolve by bringing forward the power of team collaboration, data analytics, data visualizations, task tracking, and discussions in context.
 You can start with a free version of Slingshot and upgrade to one of the paid plans as your business needs grow.
 Here’s what Slingshot can offer your startup:

 Quick Data Insights

-Slingshot is a project management software that can improve performance immensely and enhance your startup growth strategy through utilizing resources wisely, controlling budgets, plan and track projects from beginning to end.
+Slingshot is a project management software that can improve performance immensely and enhance your startup growth strategy through utilizing resources wisely, controlling budgets, plan and tracking projects from beginning to end.

 With its project management features, Slingshot assists with ownership, division of tasks, and keeping tabs on any issues or blocks throughout campaigns.

 Slingshot unites every digital asset in one place, so everyone in your startup can collaborate efficiently across all time zones and always have access to the most updated files.
 All preferred cloud providers are integrated into the app, allowing for the upload and/or link to any file, on a task level.